 What is a children's nature playscape?

-A nature inspired landscape set aside in which children are encouraged to engage in creative unstructured play with natural elements in a park-like setting.
+A nature inspired landscape; A space where children are encouraged to engage in creative unstructured play with natural elements in a park-like setting.

 Loose Natural Materials